josh-rdc/Optimizing-Rice-Disease-Classification-Method/README.md

 | Color Moments |	RGB, HSV, LAB |	Offers compact color representation through statistical measures such as mean, variance, skewness, and kurtosis.
 Each value were computed for each channel using [NumPy](https://numpy.org/). |
 | Zernike and Legendre Moments | Grayscale, HSV	| Orthogonal moments known to their effectiveness as   invariant shape descriptors.
 Vectors were extracted using [Mahotas Features](https://mahotas.readthedocs.io/en/latest/features.html) for Zernike and [SciPy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.special.legendre.html) for Legendre. |

-All the feature are then concatenated into a single dataframe and normalized using [sklearn’s minmax scaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html).
-The class names are then converted into integers for model training using [sklearn’s label encoder](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html) to create the final dataframe.
+All the feature are then concatenated into a single dataframe and normalized using [Scikit-learn’s MinMax Scaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html).
+The class names are then converted into integers for model training using [Scikit-learn’s Label Encoder](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html) to create the final dataframe.

 ## Training and Tuning

 ### Artificial Neural Network (ANN)
-The implementation of the Artificial Neural Network (ANN) was carried out using [Keras from TensorFlow](https://www.tensorflow.org/guide/keras).
+The implementation of the ANN was carried out using [Keras from TensorFlow](https://www.tensorflow.org/guide/keras).
 Initially, a simple model was created with default architecture settings and hyperparameters.
 This model was trained using the training dataset and evaluated using the test dataset with complete features.

 Subsequently, Principal Component Analysis (PCA) was applied to select a subset of the best features from the initial dataset.
 These refined features were then used for a second evaluation of the model.
 Finally, the hyperparameters were tuned using [KerasTuner’s Hyperband](https://keras.io/api/keras_tuner/tuners/hyperband).
 The model with the tuned hyperparameters was trained on the training dataset and tested using the refined features.